Roger Terry Barr Biography

 Biography

-Barr returned to the United States in 1969, moving to Santa Rosa, California where he met and married his third wife, British-born printmaker/teacher Elizabeth Quandt in 1971.
-During his time in California he worked mostly in monumental stainless steel sculpture.
-Barr also taught in San Francisco and Hayward, and Santa Rosa, California.
-Roger and Elizabeth traveled extensively through England, France and Japan.
+Barr returned to the United States in 1969, moving to Santa Rosa, California where he met and married British-born printmaker Elizabeth Quandt in 1971.
+During his time in California he worked mostly in monumental stainless steel sculpture and he completed many commissions.

-Barr's monumental sculpture "Skygate" of 1985 was the first corporate public art work placed at the Embarcadero in San Francisco, a 26 foot high stainless steel arched sculpture near Pier 35 that was dedicated to longshoreman-philosopher Eric Hofer whose friend, journalist Eric Sevareid, called "A shining link between sea and sky."
+Barr's monumental sculpture "Skygate" of 1985 was the first public art work placed at the Embarcadero in San Francisco.
+It was a twenty-six-foot high stainless steel arched sculpture situated near Pier 35 that was dedicated to longshoreman-philosopher Eric Hofer whose friend, journalist Eric Sevareid, called it "a shining link between sea and sky."

-After Roger and Elizabeth divorced he moved to Southern California to Joshua Tree where he continued to work until his death on January 7, 2000 due to complications of a life-long battle with diabetes.
+In 1994, Roger T. Barr moved to Southern California to Joshua Tree where he continued to work until his death on 7 January 2000 due to complications of a life-long battle with diabetes.